jmunox/parcel-ui-boilerplate-js/README.md

 # 🚀 Parcel UI

-Parcel + React + Router + CSS Modules + SASS + Api-Now + Bulma
+Parcel + React/Preact + Router + CSS Modules + SASS + Api-Now + Bulma

-Based on the work of https://github.com/ngduc/parcelui
+Lightweight version, Based on the work of https://github.com/ngduc/parcelui

 And more: